msporny/charter-ietf-multiformats/README.md

 recursively.
-Multiformats are designed to compose into binary streams with both header values and data values expressed in unsigned varints (a slight variation from protobuf varints and the UNIX LEB128 standard), with the exception of multibase, which base-encodes any valid binary multiformat and prepends its header to the target encoding rather than to the binary data value.
+Multiformats are designed to compose into binary streams with both header values and data values expressed in unsigned varints (a slight variation from protobuf varints and the UNIX LEB128 standard), with the exception of multibase, which base-encodes any binary and prepends its header to the target encoding rather than to the binary data value.
 The unsigned varint-based binary multiformats comprising the rest of the [multicodec][1] table include headers for cryptographic hashes (multihash), cryptographic keys